DiffAR: Denoising Diffusion Autoregressive Model for Raw Speech Waveform Generation: Introduction

 In the last two decades, impressive progress has been made in speech-based research and technologies.
 With these advancements, speech applications have become highly significant in communication and human-machine interactions.
 One aspect of this is generating high-quality, naturally-sounding synthetic speech, namely text-to-speech (TTS).
 In recent years, substantial research has been made to design a deep-learning-based generative audio model.
 Such an effective model can be used for speech generation, enhancement, denoising, and manipulation of audio signals.

 Many neural-based generative models segment the synthesis process into two distinct components: a \emph{decoder} and a \emph{vocoder} \citep{zhang2023audio}.
 The \emph{decoder} takes a reference signal, like the intended text for synthetic production, and transforms it into acoustic features using intermediate representations, such as mel-spectrograms.
 The specific function of the decoder varies based on the application, which can be text-to-speech, image-to-speech, or speech-to-speech.
 The \emph{vocoder}, on the other hand, receives these acoustic features and generates the associated waveform \citep{kong2020hifi}.
-Although this two-step approach is widely adopted \citep{ren2020fastspeech, chen2020wavegrad}, one potential drawback is that focusing solely on the magnitude information (the spectrogram) might neglect certain natural and human perceptual qualities that can be derived from the phase \citep{oppenheim1981importance}.
-By contrast, \emph{end-to-end} frameworks are capable of generating the waveform using a single model without producing the acoustic features explicitly \citep{weiss2021wave, chen2021wavegrad}.
-Such end-to-end models have large variability and usually simpler training pipeline, but lack explainability \citep{watanabe2023end}.
+Although this two-step approach is widely adopted \citep{ren2020fastspeech, chen2020wavegrad, kim2020glow, shen2018natural}, one potential drawback is that focusing solely on the magnitude information (the spectrogram) might neglect certain natural and human perceptual qualities that can be derived from the phase \citep{oppenheim1981importance}.